Worksite Wellness

 Step 6: Maintain Interest and Motivation

-Encouraging and motivating employees is an ongoing goal as the wellness leaders implement the plan in order to maintain interest.
+Encouraging and motivating employees is an ongoing goal as wellness leaders implement the plan to maintain interest.
 Several factors influence health behaviors and should be kept in mind.

 - Access: Make events and activities convenient.